 Within college-based higher education, he was course leader of the Postgraduate Certificate in Education (Post-compulsory) programme in partnership with Sheffield Hallam University.
 Going further back, he was Head of English and a full-time teacher of English for several years.

 Ben has co-authored practitioner texts and journal articles on personal tutoring and academic advising, designed and delivered various staff development activities and been an invited keynote speaker at national and international conferences.
-He is the editor of Teaching Insights, Oxford Brookes University’s teaching and learning publication.
+He is the Managing Editor of Teaching Insights, Oxford Brookes University’s teaching and learning publication.
 He is a reviewer of manuscripts for Frontiers in Education and the International Journal of Evidence Based Coaching and Mentoring, both international peer-reviewed journals.
 He is the Co-Chair of the Oxford Brookes Learning and Teaching Conference and a Conference Scientific Committee Member for the European Conference of the Scholarship of Teaching and Learning (EuroSOTL).
 His doctoral research focuses on academic and pastoral support of students informed by critical pedagogy.

 He is a Senior Fellow of the Higher Education Academy (SFHEA) and was Vice-Chair of the UK Advising and Tutoring association (UKAT) for whom he was the creator of their national webinar series Tutoring Matters.
 He also happens to be a drummer in a Sheffield indie band.

 Ben is passionate about the impact the support side of a lecturer's role, including personal tutoring and coaching, can have on students individually, as well as institutions more broadly, and he is committed to developing this field further.